Set up offline semantic search for your documentation without third-party cloud services or API keys.

 docmd-search ./docs --ui

-This starts a local server and opens your browser with a full-featured search UI including navigation, syntax highlighting, and theme support.
+This starts a local development server with a web search UI, navigation tree, and theme support.

 docmd-search ./docs

-- CLI Reference — all available commands and flags
+- CLI Reference - Command line options and flags